Wowemwa/mati-website/README.md

 # Mati ARBio (MVP)

+> **📝 Note:** This project title is subject to change for the final capstone submission.
+Current working title: "Mati ARBio: An Interactive Biodiversity Explorer Platform Using Augmented Reality and Web-Based Mapping for Environmental Education and Eco-Tourism"

 A colorful React + Vite + TypeScript app with Leaflet maps, species pages, and an AR demo scaffold (MindAR + A‑Frame).

 ## Release snapshot